ideacrew/enroll/hugo/content/docs/models/employers.md

 - Premium Invoice and Online Payment

 # Renewal
 Renewal employers can change any of the offerings above EXCEPT for the coverage start date.
-In order for a group to be considered a renewal they must complete a 12 month plan year on OPM Health Link and remain in continuous coverage.
+In order for a group to be considered a renewal they must complete a 12 month plan year on OPM.gov and remain in continuous coverage.

 When employer renewal becomes available to the employer (currently 90 days in advance of the end of the current plan year), the system generates a draft renewal plan year in the employer’s account that is prepopulated with the same options the employer offered in the previous plan year, including: